Chicken Chow Mein

 - 5 ounces dried yellow Shi wheat flour noodles* or medium egg noodles

-- plus more as needed
+- 1 teaspoon sesame oil, plus more as needed

-- 11 ounces skinless chicken breasts
+- 11 ounces skinless chicken breasts, sliced into strips

 - Dash dark soy sauce